 Thankfully, Canon has realised that things like a built-in intervalometer and a bulb timer should just be features that a camera’s software has included, and these are included in the R5.
 It also has support for focus stacking and HDR images (including the option to save the original files).

-Another fun feature which make the 8K video useful even for someone like me who doesn’t really do video is that you can frame grab high resolution (35.4MP) JPEG frames from 8K video clips.
+Another fun feature which makes the 8K video useful even for someone like me who doesn’t really do video is that you can frame grab high resolution (35.4MP) JPEG frames from 8K video clips.
 This can be a handy way to get a shot that you might otherwise have missed, or as an alternative to the intervalometer for certain situations.

 Whilst these are things that might not be hugely important individually, they certainly add to the value of the camera.